Bright from the Start

 What are the Quality Rated levels?
 How am I notified about them?

-The final step of the Quality Rated process is the notification of your program's level of quality.
-Georgia has proposed three levels of quality.
-The program’s level is determined by a point system; points are assigned based on data collected through the portfolio and environment rating scale score(s).
+The final step of the Quality Rated process is the notification of your program’s level of quality.
+Georgia currently has three levels of quality.
+The program’s level, or star rating, is determined by a point system; points are assigned based on data collected through the portfolio and environment rating scale score(s).
 The tabulated points equate to a quality level.
 You will be notified of your level by e-mail within 60 calendar days of your observation visit.

-What will happen if a Quality Rated program becomes non-compliant with rules or the Pre-K program requirements?
+What will happen if a Quality Rated program becomes non-compliant with Child Care Services (CCS) rules or the Pre-K program requirements?

 Child care programs achieving a Quality Rated status are expected to maintain their commitment to quality child care.
-A Quality Rated program that is observed and documented by DECAL to have fallen below the levels of quality may be subject to disciplinary action.
-Additionally, any serious Pre-K, Child Care Services, and/or Child and Adult Care Food Program violations may result in disciplinary action.
-Quality Rated disciplinary actions range from a letter of notification, an office visit, a plan of improvement,revocation, or suspension of the quality rating.
-Disciplinary action will be taken on a case-by-case basis and will be determined by the seriousness of the rule violation.
+A Quality Rated program that is observed and documented by any regulated DECAL program to have fallen below the quality standard may be subject to QR enforcement action.
+Quality Rated enforcement actions may range from removal of a star rating from the website and search tool, a rating pause or suspension, up to a loss of the quality rating.
+Enforcement action will be taken on a case-by-case basis and will be determined by the infraction and final determination of the rule violation.

 What incentives are available for participation in Quality Rated?